yohangz/packer-cli/README.md

 - system

 # Custom AMD id can be provided if flat bundle format is UMD or AMD.
 Applicable for "amd" module format only.
-What's the AMD id you want to use? (optional) my-lib
+What's the AMD id you want to use? my-lib

 # Library namespace will be used when exposing the library via global scope.
 Applicable for "umd" | "iife" | "systemjs" module formats.
 What's the library namespace you want to use? my.lib